GregWickham/Reanimator/technical.md

 Once a static model is defined, we can create a dynamic model that brings it to life.
 Every Activity takes place within the context of a `ConsoleApplicationSession`, which simulates a user connected to the console application through an ANSI terminal.

 As we go through some of the code in [AccountsReceivableInquiry_1.cs](https://github.com/GregWickham/Reanimator/blob/master/AccountsReceivableInquiry_1.cs), you'll see the method `In(inquirySession)` several times.
-This method is invoked on an element of the *static model*, and it returns an object representing that static element *in the context of a particular session.*  This provides a compact syntax for expressing actions and state not in the abstract, but *at a specific place and time.*
+This method is invoked on an element of the static model, and it returns an object representing that static element *in the context of a particular session.*  This provides a compact syntax for expressing actions and state not in the abstract, but *at a specific place and time.*

 Most Activities implement a method called `StartUp()`:
 ```